Balaji-0-5/US-Electricity-Disturbances-Analysis/README.md

 ## Overview
 This repository contains two Jupyter notebooks focusing on the analysis of US electricity disturbances from 2019 to 2023.
 The data is sourced from the [US Department of Energy](https://www.oe.netl.doe.gov/OE417_annual_summary.aspx).
 The first notebook focuses on data cleaning, while the second notebook performs exploratory data analysis (EDA) to uncover insights and patterns in the data.

+## Data Source
+The dataset used in this analysis is obtained from the [US Department of Energy](https://www.oe.netl.doe.gov/OE417_annual_summary.aspx).
+The data includes information on electrical disturbances reported across the US from 2019 to 2023, including the causes, locations, and impacts of these disturbances.

+## Project Structure
+- `content`: Folder containing the data and plots.
+  - `Data`: Contains the raw data files from the source in excel along with some documentation.
+  - `Plots`: Contains all the plots saved from the analysis.
+  - `electricity_disturbance_data.csv`: Combined data after data cleaning and preparation.
+- `Data_Cleaning_US_Electricity_Disturbances.ipynb`: Jupyter notebook containing the data cleaning process.
+- `EDA_US_Electricity_Disturbances.ipynb`: Jupyter notebook containing the exploratory data analysis.

 ## Notebooks

 ## 1. Data Cleaning